nkatwesigye/Log-analysis/README.md

-1) ## Three  views were created to solve the second problem to select the most popular authors: ##
+1) ## Three  views were created to solve the second problem to select the most popular authors:
  - slug:
-     This view selects the log path from the log table and replaces the "/article" string with and empty string and aggregates the slug column into a views column counting similar slugs
+     <p> This view selects the log path from the log table and replaces the
+     "/article" string with and empty string and aggregates the slug column into a views column counting similar slugs